The Offset Z tool in Virtual Surveyor allows you to adjust the elevation of the DSM with a constant value, in just a few steps.

 - Go to the TOOLS tab.

 - Set the offset value in the Offset Z box.

 - The Elevation Terrain item is moved up or down according to the offset value setting.

-You can find your Offset Z value in the Selection Box while the Elevation Terrain item is selected.
+You can see what your Offset Z value is in the Selection Box when the Elevation Terrain item is selected.

 When to Use the Offset Z Tool

 You receive data from a provider who produced the data in the wrong coordinate system with an incorrect vertical reference.
 E.g., the data you received is set in UTM and ellipsoidal height while you need it in a projected coordinate system and your elevation at NAVD88.

 You can reproject the horizontal coordinate system and fix the vertical reference by using Offset Z to quickly adjust from ellipsoidal/global datums to a local datum.

 Correct the Average Error